 You see, at just the right time, when we were still powerless, Christ died for the ungodly.
 Very rarely will anyone die for a righteous person, though for a good person someone might possibly dare to die.
 But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.
 Since we have now been justified by his blood, how much more shall we be saved from God’s wrath through him!
 For if, while we were God’s enemies, we were reconciled to him through the death of his Son, how much more, having been reconciled, shall we be saved through his life! —-Romans 5:6-11

 The school I moved to is a Christian school (Makati Hope Christian School).
-I made a few good friends since kinder garden until 3rd grade.
-While my parents were always conflicted; dad was very materialistic and often viewed things, worth in terms of money.
+I made a few good friends since kindergarten until 3rd grade while my parents were always conflicted; dad was very materialistic and often viewed things, their worth, in terms of money.
 The real reason they fought was just because dad didn’t want to spend money on my little sister’s first birthday and mom disagreed over it.

 They were often talking about celebrities, lewd things, the latest fashion, Korean drama, etc, while I was focused on trying to understand life (haha).
 I decided to observe people instead and I got interested in philosophy.